 These hasselback beets with pistachio pesto are as delicious as they are gorgeous!
 They also make for the perfect easy gluten free side dish that is great for entertaining and wowing your guests.

 You know those meals that are almost too pretty to eat?
 Like it almost feels wrong to eat them because they are total eye candy?
-Yeah, welcome to todays recipe because thats exactly how we be feeling with these hasselback beets with pistachio pesto!
+That’s exactly how we feel about these hasselback beets with pistachio pesto.

 Table of contents